tkhoa2711/vim-togglenumber/README.md

 Extra
 -----

-In case you have no idea about you `<Leader>` key, or rarely use it.
-I recommend giving the following setting a try, put this in your .vimrc:
+In case you have no idea about your `<Leader>` key, or rarely use it.
+I recommend giving the following setting a try, put this in your `.vimrc`:

 ```viml
 let mapleader = "\<Space>"